supratimg123/Rates-comparision/README.md

 Consulta_20210419-020651644.xlsx: It contains original data of TIIE rates.<br>
 Trend.ipynb: It contains python code for the trend analysis and plots of different rates.
 Replace the column names to get trend line of different rates in the code.<br>
 SONIA Converted.xlsx: It contains currency adjusted daily SONIA rate.<br>
+macro_analysis.xlsx: It contains data adjusted for analysis of macro variable dependencies.<br>
+macro_var_analysis.ipynb: It contains python code for analysis and plots of macro variable dependencies.<br>